borc/usaproxy-tools/UsaProxyLogParser/src/main/resources/readme.txt

 log files.
 It is not intended to be used with the original UsaProxy software.
 See apidocs/index.html for API documentation.

+The package also contains a JPA compliant orm.xml for O/R mapping.
+It is only intended for very basic mapping; for anything more advanced you should write your own mappings.
+The mapping file resides in the META-INF directory inside the JAR itself; the easiest way to access it is by using the classloader, e.g.
+ UsaProxyLog.class.getResource( "/META-INF/orm.xml" )

 LICENSE
     This program is free software: you can redistribute it and/or modify